 The collapse of 2018 took the mountain back to its height after the 1949 collapse.
 It was measured at 126 or 152 meters (both numbers appear in the literature).
 The crater is much lower, and as after 1949, initially was a lake.
 The lake did not last long.
 The cone rebuild itself remarkably quickly.
 Below is a youtube video from an eruption in July 2023, where the cone is nicely building up.
 On the most recent images, the cone is already close to the level of the old rim, although it has not yet filled in the entire hole.
 The eruptions are faster than before and the rebuilding is faster than it was after 1949.

 As I write this, Ruang is having it second set of spasms.
 This too is a volcano with tsunamic history.
 In 1871, it caused the second largest known volcano-tsunami in Indonesia, with a run-up height of 25 meters.
 This is why people are worried about its eruption.
 Remember the 130 tsunamis from 80 volcanoes?
 Mathematics tells you that this makes volcanoes repeat-offenders.
 What it does once, it will do again.
-And unusually, in the case of Anak Krakatau we know we have decades to prepare – but not centuries.
+And unusually, in the case of Anak Krakatau we know we only have decades to prepare – not centuries.

 And this is why scientific papers should never be published behind paywalls.